MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-an-e-mail-given-the-smtp-address-of-an-account.md

 </table>

 The following code examples contain the SendEmailFromAccount and GetAccountForEmailAddress methods of the Sample class, implemented as part of an Outlook add-in project.
 Each project adds a reference to the Outlook Primary Interop Assembly, which is based on the [Microsoft.Office.Interop.Outlook](https://msdn.microsoft.com/en-us/library/bb610835\(v=office.15\)) namespace.
-The SendEmailFromAccount method accepts as input arguments a trusted [Application](https://msdn.microsoft.com/en-us/library/bb646615\(v=office.15\)) object, and strings that represent the subject, body, a semicolon-delimited list of recipients, and the SMTP address of an e-mail account.
+The SendEmailFromAccount method accepts as input arguments a trusted [Application](https://msdn.microsoft.com/en-us/library/bb646615\(v=office.15\)) object, and strings that represent the subject, body, a semicolon-delimited list of recipients, and the SMTP address of an email account.
 SendEmailFromAccount creates a [MailItem](https://msdn.microsoft.com/en-us/library/bb643865\(v=office.15\)) object and initializes the [To](https://msdn.microsoft.com/en-us/library/bb624372\(v=office.15\)), [Subject](https://msdn.microsoft.com/en-us/library/bb611353\(v=office.15\)), and [Body](https://msdn.microsoft.com/en-us/library/bb646600\(v=office.15\)) properties with the given arguments.
-To find the [Account](https://msdn.microsoft.com/en-us/library/bb645103\(v=office.15\)) object from which to send the e-mail, SendEmailFromAccount calls the GetAccountForEmailAddress method, which matches the given SMTP address with the [SmtpAddress](https://msdn.microsoft.com/en-us/library/bb623516\(v=office.15\)) property of each account for the current profile.
+To find the [Account](https://msdn.microsoft.com/en-us/library/bb645103\(v=office.15\)) object from which to send the email, SendEmailFromAccount calls the GetAccountForEmailAddress method, which matches the given SMTP address with the [SmtpAddress](https://msdn.microsoft.com/en-us/library/bb623516\(v=office.15\)) property of each account for the current profile.
 The matching Account object is returned to SendEmailFromAccount, which then initializes the [SendUsingAccount](https://msdn.microsoft.com/en-us/library/bb623679\(v=office.15\)) property of the MailItem with this Account object, and sends the MailItem.

 The following is the Visual Basic code example, followed by the C\# code example.